We're here to help: 800-387-3100

 Papaya are generally available year round, however, The Fruit Company only brings this fruit in for our HarvestClub Exotica and HarvestClub Grand Medley members in September.

 Dating back to prehistoric times, the papaya is native to South and Central America.
 Today, the fruit is primarily grown in Hawaii and other tropical regions around the globe.
 This sweet, smooth-fleshed fruit is a great addition to salads, dried and used as a snack, fried, or pureed and added to beverages or deserts.
 The skin of the papaya is smooth, and varies from green to yellowish orange, and will become somewhat soft as the fruit ripens.
 Inside, the flesh looks similar to a cantaloupe, with a light orange-pink color and a central cavity filled with small inedible black seeds.
 Prepare papaya by cutting it lengthwise, scooping out the black seeds and then peel and slice.

 PAPAYA TASTE & RIPENESS

-Similar to a melon, the pinkish juicy flesh has a pleasantly sweet tropical flavor.
-The fruit will turn from green to yellow-orange as it ripens, and will become soft, giving to light pressure.
+Similar to a melon, the papaya has a pleasantly sweet tropical flavor.
+The fruit will typically turn from green to yellow-orange as it ripens, and will become soft, giving to light pressure.
 Ripen firm papaya by placing it in a loosely-closed plastic or paper bag at room temperature up to 3 days.
 Ripe papaya will store up to a week in the refrigerator.
 You can also freeze peeled papaya chunks for longer preservation or use in smoothies, but freezing is not recommended for long periods of time.